tocalabs/toca-docs/src/projects/automation/datastores/crud.md

 Once complete you will see a `How to use` section (if you selected any listeners or connectors), which will provide examples of how you can trigger your automation via `cURL`.

-Your automation will now have been created and accesible via the project screen.
+Your automation will now have been created and accessible via the project screen.